transmission-remote-gui/transgui/README.md

 ;System Wide Shortcut key (Windows Only) GlobalHotkey={Virtual Key Code} full list here http://docwiki.embarcadero.com/RADStudio/Seattle/en/Virtual_Key_Codes (Plus VK_A...VK_Z and VK_0..VK_9)
 GlobalHotkeyMod={Modifier Key} [MOD_SHIFT , MOD_CONTROL , MOD_ALT , MOD_WIN alone or combined with + sign]

+[Interface]
+WatchLocalFolder= {LOCAL Folder to watch for torrent files}
+WatchDestinationFolder= {REMOTE destination where the data would be saved if missing or empty last destination folder is used}
+WatchInterval=1 {Time period in MINUTES between folder scans for torrents, may be fractional values 0,50 = 30 seconds}

 [Shortcuts]
 ;Modify all the shortcuts of the GUI here